 The proposed project shall comply with all applicable provisions of the comprehensive plan, zoning ordinance, and other county regulations.

-In acquiring and developing parks, trails and other recreation facilities, the County should explore every opportunity to create revenue centers within the park system to generate funding for ongoing park maintenance and operation needs.
+In acquiring and developing parks, trails and other recreation facilities, the county should explore every opportunity to create revenue centers within the park system to generate funding for ongoing park maintenance and operation needs.

 B. Olympia Airport Area